Naki93/eventmanagementApp/README.md

 Start the Backend Server:

 npm start --prefix backend
 The backend server will run on port 5000 by default.
-To change the port, modify it in the index.js file inside the backend folder.
+To change the port, modify it in the server.js file inside the backend folder.
+This will also connect you to the mongo database.

 Start the Frontend Development Server: